Things To Do

 Trace The Brisbane Heritage Trail

-Journey across a range of sites and uncover Brisbane’s early convict history and military presence in World War II, amongst other things, as you trace the 26 points of the Brisbane Heritage Trail.
+Journey across a range of sites and uncover Brisbane’s early convict history and military presence in World War II as you trace the 26 points of the Brisbane Heritage Trail.
 Working its way from Queen Street to City Hall, and all through the CBD, you can walk at your own pace, simultaneously learning and discovering Brisbane at the same time.
-A free afternoon activity AND a history lesson?
-That’s what we call double whammy.
+A free afternoon activity and history lesson?
+Boy, are you spoiled.

 Go Chasing Waterfalls

-If you’ve got cash to splash, check out top things to do every month here.
+If you’ve got cash to splash, check out what’s on in Brisbane here.

 Image credit: Ranyhyn Laine